Meet Our Teachers

 Victoria Karol (she/they)

-Teaches monthly: Immersive Guided Meditation with Creative Workshop
+Facilitates Immersive Guided Meditation

 Victoria Karol is an artist living and working in Portland, Maine, with a studio residence at Avalon in Westbrook.
 Her primary disciplines include analog and digital illustration, sculpture and fiber arts including crochet, sewing, weaving and macrame.
 A first-generation American, Victoria practices the Slavic practical magicks of her matrilineal lineage and takes a special interest in folklore, fairy tales, nature, alchemy and human archetypes in her artwork.
 Victoria believes that everyone is an artist and that all things in life are practice.
 Questions or comments can be sent to victoria.karol@gmail.com, and you can follow Victoria’s work on instagram at @hottrashportland